The Top 10 Survival Supplies

 Faith in God to deliver you

 You're on a Christian website, so we're obviously going to throw this one on here.
 Even the most outspoken God-haters among us can find themselves thinking twice about their lack of faith in the midst of disaster – when they finally realize that they need God, and suddenly are willing to finally look for him on faith.
 Or they've believed in God all along, but chose to live for themselves rather than submitting to Christ and learning how to live for Him - as we are called to do in the Bible.

 God has let many disasters strike throughout the ages, some just happen naturally, and some actually at the hand of God when he wants to reach a person or nation with his presence.

 Could America be the next nation on God's time line that God calls to repentance, as he did many times in the Old Testament?
 Very easily.
 Why?
-We discuss these reasons on our Last Days survival page.
+We discuss these reasons on our End of Days survival page.